1935 Auckland Rugby League season: Reintroduction of the Senior B grade

 At the board of control meeting on March 6 it was decided to create a Senior B Grade.
 There had been one for several seasons but after the senior competition was restructured in 1931 to include 6 clubs with reserve grade teams beneath them the Senior B clubs were relegated to the second Grade competition.
 It was recommended by the junior management secretary, Mr. W.F.
 Clarke that players in the Senior B grade would have the same status as Senior A players with regard to regrading.
 It was suggested that the Sharman Cup be donated for the Senior B championship, and the Foster Shield for the knockout competition.
 The third open grade would be eliminated and now effectively become the second grade (which had been superseded by the Senior B grade).
 The third grade would still have a weighted grade competition.
 It was also decided that the winner of the grade would have the right to enter the Roope Rooster competition.
 Otahuhu United won the competition and played a friendly match with Ponsonby United before losing to Newton Rangers in the first round of the Roope Rooster.
-At the April 17 board of control meeting there was considerable debate about whether the winners of the Senor B grade should be allowed to play the last placed team in the Fox Memorial competition, even if there was no consequence to the game.
+At the April 17 board of control meeting there was considerable debate about whether the winners of the Senior B grade should be allowed to play the last placed team in the Fox Memorial competition, even if there was no consequence to the game.
 From 1927 to 29 promotion-relegation games were played between these teams but were ceased).
 It was generally decided that it would be unfair for the last placed team in the top division to have such dire consequences hanging over them.
 It was also noted that the winning Senior B team could compete in the Roope Rooster competition anyway.
 At the Junior Management Committee meeting of April 23 it was reported that there would be six teams in the senior B grade - Papatoetoe, Otahuhu, Ellerslie, Point Chevalier, Richmond, and Waiuku.
 Waiuku were a new club, while Richmond's entry was described as “a fresh city side”.
 Ultimately Papatoetoe dd not field a side meaning there were 5 teams and 1 bye each round.
 It was felt later in the season that Waiuku had been so ambitious in fielding a Senior B side when they were a fledging club and would have been better placed fielding their team in the second Grade.